BCDevOps/platform-services/security/aporeto/architecture/design_decisions.md

 Each OpenShift project/namespace is directly mapped to an Aporeto child namespace and developers are enabled to create/read/edit/delete Network Access Policies for their applications.
 This is achieved through the **BCGov NetworkSecurityPolicy Operator** and `NetworkSecurityPolicy` custom resources.
 Please refer to the [Developer Docs](../docs/README.md) for additional details and instructions.

 **:point_up: Note**
-> Child namespace Network Access Policies cannot override policies that are created at a parent or higher level.
+> Network security policies in a child namespace **cannot** override policies that are created at a parent or higher level.
 This permites teams to create more granular policies for their applications, but security teams within government can apply high-level policies that are propagated to these child namespaces.

 ## Operations
 This section describes any additional operational design decisions that apply to this solution.